20 Banff Rental Car Tips You SHOULD Know

 How Do I Rent a Car in Banff?

-Third party sites like Kayak and RentalCars.com search car companies and find the best price for you.
-The Calgary International Airport is the most common place to rent a car for traveling around Banff.
-Under pickup location, select YYC.
+Third-party sites like Kayak, Expedia, and RentalCars.com search car companies and find the best price for you.
+The Calgary International Airport (YYC) is the most common place to rent a car for traveling around Banff.
+You can also search in the city of “Calgary,” which can occasionally lead to lower prices as there is no airport surcharge.

-While renting away from the airport is a cheaper option, sometimes it’s more of a hassle to land in a new destination and take a taxi to the car rental location in the city.
-I find it easier and simpler just to rent from the airport even if there is a surcharge.
-You’ll have to plan your itinerary and see if the cost savings outweigh the time you’ll spend to do this.
+While renting away from the airport is a cheaper option, it’s often too much hassle to land in a new destination and take a taxi to the car rental location in the city.
+I find it easier and simpler just to rent from the airport, even if there is a surcharge.
+You’ll have to plan your itinerary and see if the cost savings outweigh the time you’ll spend doing this.

-There are also car rental locations in both Banff and Canmore, but they are limited and typically cost more.
-Plus, you will spend quite a bit on getting yourself to Banff or Canmore from Calgary on either the Banff Airporter, a bus service, or public transport.
-So you will have to do your research to see all options.
+There are also car rental locations in Banff and Canmore, but they are limited and typically cost more.
+Plus, you will spend quite a bit on getting to Banff or Canmore from Calgary on either the Banff Airporter, a bus service, or public transport.
+So, you will have to do your research to see all options.
+Our favorite car rental company in Canada is Enterprise; we have always had good experiences.

 Car Rental at the Calgary Airport